Alymantara/pydoppler/README.md

   ```
   ###  Section 1.1: Load test data
   The python wrapper is still in an initial release.
-I recommend to stick to the formats
+I recommend to stick to the file formats
-  and directory tree format in order for pydoppler to work properly.
+  and directory tree in order for PyDoppler to work properly.

   ```
   wrk_dir